 4 ways to give yourself the present of presence

-After I shared this post about what I’ve learned fishing with my son Justus, I received a wave of messages from people moved by “Being present is better than being patient,” and I was inspired by the struggles and success stories of others striving to be more firmly anchored in the here and now.
+I received a wave of messages after I shared this post about what I’ve learned fishing with my son Justus.
+“Being present is better than being patient” struck a chord, and I was inspired by the struggles and success stories of other people striving to be more firmly anchored in the here and now.

-Soon afterward, I read this Anna Quindlen essay and was reminded yet again of how slippery the present moment can be, sliding out and away from the periphery of our memories.
-This section was a particularly bittersweet since my daughter Schuyler was perched on the edge of “Pomp and Circumstance,” and high school graduation:
+Soon afterward, I read this Anna Quindlen essay and was reminded yet again how slippery the present moment can be, sliding out and away from the periphery of our memories.
+This section was a particularly bittersweet since my daughter Schuyler’s high school graduation was approaching:

 . . .
 I did not live in the moment enough.